HP-28 series: History

 Two models were produced, the HP-28C came first in 1987 with 2 kilobytes of usable RAM, and was the first handheld calculator with a Computer Algebra System.
 A year later, the more common HP-28S was released with 32 KB of RAM and a directory system for filing variables, functions, and programs.
 The HP-28C used a Saturn processor running at 640 kHz whereas the HP-28S used a custom chip containing an improved Saturn processor core codenamed Lewis and running at 1 MHz.

 The HP-28C was the last HP model introduced with the suffix "C" in its model designation – a practice which HP had started with the HP-25C back in 1976.
 The "C" had distinguished those models as having continuous memory.
 However, by 1988 that capability had become so common on calculators that it was no longer a feature of distinction, as it was an assumed characteristic of all serious scientific and business calculators.
 So beginning with the HP-28S, HP-17B, HP-19B, and HP-27S, the feature suffix "C" was replaced with a class suffix which was more meaningful in the market: "S" for Scientific, "B" for Business, and later (in 1993) "G" for Graphic.

 Design

 Clamshell

 The HP-28 calculators shared a flip-open ("clamshell") case.
 On the left side of the flip, there is an alphabetic keyboard (in alphabetic order).
 On the right was a typical scientific keyboard layout.

-LCD display
+LCD

 The display was a 137×32 LCD dot matrix, usually displaying four lines of information (3 stack/command lines, plus one softkey label line).